-Named after the region of France in which it was founded, the story goes that a horse with troubled skin was cured after drinking and swimming in a thermal spring in Avéne way back in the 1700's.
+Named after the region of France in which it was founded, Avène has a unique origin.
+The story goes that a horse with troubled skin was cured after drinking and swimming in a thermal spring in Avène way back in the 1700s.
 Rumour or not, it became the place for a dermatological facility where patients would come to be cured of various skin ailments with this magical spring water.
-In 1990, Avéne as we know it was born—using the same water as the key ingredient in its French skincare products.
+In 1990, Avène as we know it was born—using the same water as the key ingredient in its French skincare products.

-This product is a bit of a French skincare secret but you're likely to spot a tube in the bathroom cabinet of most French families.
-It's a bit of a does-it-all product: use it to soothe cracked skin, hydrate cuticles, reduce irritation and calm sensitive patches.
+This product is a bit of a French skincare secret, but you're likely to spot a tube in the bathroom cabinet of most French families.
+It's a bit of a do-it-all product.
+Use it to soothe cracked skin, hydrate cuticles, reduce irritation and calm sensitive patches.